Haruko386/ApDepth/README.md

 [Haruko386](https://haruko386.github.io/),
 [Shuai Yuan](https://syjz.teacher.360eol.com/teacherBasic/preview?teacherId=23776)

-We present Marigold, a diffusion model, and associated fine-tuning protocol for monocular depth estimation.
-Its core principle is to leverage the rich visual knowledge stored in modern generative image models.
-Our model, derived from Stable Diffusion and fine-tuned with synthetic data, can zero-shot transfer to unseen data, offering state-of-the-art monocular depth estimation results.
+>We present **ApDepth**, a diffusion model, and associated fine-tuning protocol for monocular depth estimation.
+Based on Marigold, Its core innovation lies in addressing the deficiency of diffusion models in feature representation capability.
+Our model followed Marigold, derived from Stable Diffusion and fine-tuned with synthetic data: Hypersim and VKitti, achieved ideal results in object edge refinement.

 ![cover](doc/cover.jpg)